Money & Subsidies

 • Your time horizon is shorter (under 10 years)

-SSBs offer risk-free returns backed by the Singapore government, with full liquidity (redeem anytime with no penalty).
+SSBs offer risk-free government-backed returns with full liquidity — redeem anytime, no penalty.

-Best for: The portion of your education fund you want to be absolutely safe, or if you have a shorter time horizon (under 10 years).
+Best for: The portion of your education fund you want absolutely safe, or shorter time horizons under 10 years.
+Buy $500/month minimum.

-• Start RSP: $200/month into global equity index fund
+• Start RSP: $200/month into a global equity index fund

 • Use CDA for childcare fees (preserves cash)